CORBEAU STUDIO - STAY CURIOUS SPRING BREAK CAMP

 SCHOOL OF ASPEN SANTA FE BALLET SUMMER SESSIONS

 Learn in a supportive environment that fosters confidence, technique and artistry.
-Classes for children ages 3 and up in creative dance, ballet, jazz, folklórico, hip-hop and more.
-Studio locations in Santa Fe and Eldorado.
-Summer session classes start June 5.
-For more information, call 983-5591 or visit www.aspensantafeballet.com.
+Classes for children ages 3 and up in creative dance, ballet, jazz, folklórico, modern and more.
+Summer session classes start June 8.
+Registration opens March 2.
+For more information call (505) 983-5591 or visit aspensantafeballet.com.

 SKATE SCHOOL SANTA FE

 Ramps and Bowls Camps: Expert instruction for ages 8 and up, mornings at public skate parks, afternoons at our indoor skate park, 9 a.m. to 4 p.m.
 June 1 to 5, June 8 to 12, June 29 to July 3, July 13 to 17, July 20 to 24. $295.
 Longboard Camps: Ride the school’s boards and learn to turn, stop and slide, on local bike paths and our indoor park, 9 a.m. to 4 p.m.
 May 26 to 28, June 15 to 17, July 6 to 8, July 27 to 29.
 Ages 9 and up. $200.
 825 Early St. #H, (505) 474-0074. skateboardsafety.com.